danaevenhaim/testing-app/README.md

-# ReMOvE the previous line
+# REMOvE the previous line